On-Campus/Zoom Evaluation of English Proficiency

 The first section requires no preparation on your part, but allows you time to relax and get comfortable with the audience.

-- Present course information from a provided syllabus
+- Present course information from a syllabus provided to you ahead of time

 - Answer student questions about that information

-- Present a mini-lesson from your field, as if you were teaching UC Merced undergraduates in a basic or entry-level course (This mini-lesson does not have to relate to any courses you have been assigned for the upcoming semester.
-YOU choose the topic.)
+- Present a mini-lesson from your field to a small group of undergraduates, as if you were teaching UC Merced undergraduates in a basic or entry-level course (This mini-lesson does not have to relate to any courses you have been assigned for the upcoming semester or to your PhD topic.
+YOU get to choose the topic.)

 - Answer questions that would be typical of undergraduates in such a course